bladedancer/nodehandlers/nodehandler-gm-ejs/README.md

 ## About

-This module installs the [Mustache](http://mustache.github.io) flow-node to be used within [Axway API Builder's](https://www.axway.com/en/datasheet/axway-api-builder) flow editor.
+This module installs the [EJS](http://ejs.co/) flow-node to be used within [Axway API Builder's](https://www.axway.com/en/datasheet/axway-api-builder) flow editor.

-The Mustache flow-node allows the evaluation of [Mustache](http://mustache.github.io) templates using values from the flow.
+The EJS flow-node allows the evaluation of [EJS](http://ejs.co/) templates using values from the flow.

 ### Format string
 The _Format string_ method evaluates the template given with the data supplied.
 This allows complex values to be constructed from values that exist in the flow's context.